<

 18 June 1943:

-An oil slick is sighted off Nambucca Heads.
-The attacked submarine may have been the I-178.
-Thereafter, she fails to answer signals from Headquarters, Sixth Fleet.
+An oil slick – probably originating from I-178 – is sighted off Nambucca Heads.
+Thereafter, the submarine fails to answer any signals from Headquarters, Sixth Fleet.

-Based on radio decrypts, the Sixth Fleet credits Cdr Utsuki with damaging one large and one small transport vessel.
+Based on radio decrypts, the Sixth Fleet credits Cdr Utsugi with damaging one large and one small transport vessel during his last patrol.

 4 August 1943: